ocaml/ocaml.org/data/rss/janestreet/ocaml-403-everything-else.md

 featured:
 ---

-<p>In my <a href="/flambda">previous post</a> I wrote about Flambda, which is the single
+<p>In my <a href="https://blog.janestreet.com/flambda">previous post</a> I wrote about Flambda, which is the single
 biggest feature coming to OCaml in this release.
-In this post, I’ll review the other features of 4.03 that caught my eye.</p>
+In this post, I&rsquo;ll review the other features of 4.03 that caught my eye.</p>